cambboyle/the-recipe-vault/TESTING.md

 This was fixed in by adding the appropriate JavaScript code from the script.js file to the edit_recipe.html file.

 The issue also persisted on the add recipe page, so this was also fixed.

+### Bug 2

+I encountered a bug when deleting a recipe, after clicking the delete button, the user was redirected to a black page, with one line of JSON in it.